CSCCNY/final-project-monodepth-ccny/report.md

    able to do well on the image with a human (Figure 8) is an exception.

  - CNNs tend to remember not just the objects, but the patterns of edges from the datasets they were trained on.
-This conjecture explains the fact thatbecause all the nets were trained on an indoor dataset (NYU v2) failed to do reasonable well on images containing trees from the DIML Outdoor set, though not without some exceptions.
+This conjecture explains the fact that because all the nets were trained on an indoor dataset (NYU v2) failed to do reasonable well on images containing trees from the DIML Outdoor set, though not without some exceptions.

  - What do the metrics really mean?
 The before mentioned metrics of satisfactory and decent in this context are not